Bootleg recording: 1970s

 During the 1970s the bootleg industry in the United States expanded rapidly, coinciding with the era of stadium rock or arena rock.
 Vast numbers of recordings were issued for profit by bootleg labels such as Kornyfone and TMQ.
 The large followings of rock artists created a lucrative market for the mass production of unofficial recordings on vinyl, as it became evident that more and more fans were willing to purchase them.
 In addition, the huge crowds which turned up to these concerts made the effective policing of the audience for the presence of covert recording equipment difficult.
 Led Zeppelin quickly became a popular target for bootleggers on the strength and frequency of their live concerts; Live on Blueberry Hill, recorded at the LA Forum in 1970, was sufficiently successful to incur the wrath of manager Peter Grant.
 Bruce Springsteen and the E Street Band recorded numerous concerts for radio broadcast in the 1970s, which resulted in many Springsteen bootlegs.

 Some bootleggers noticed rock fans that had grown up with the music in the 1960s wanted rare or unreleased recordings of bands that had split up and looked unlikely to reform.
-For instance, the release of Golden Eggs, a bootleg of outtakes by the Yardbirds had proven to be so popular that the bootlegger had managed to interview the band's Keith Relf for the sequel, More Golden Eggs.
-Archive live performances became popular; a 1970 release of Dylan's set with the Hawks (later to become the Band) at the Manchester Free Trade Hall in 1966 (incorrectly assumed to be the Royal Albert Hall for years) was critically and commercially successful owing to the good sound quality and the concert's historical importance.
+For instance, the release of Golden Eggs, a bootleg of outtakes by the Yardbirds, had proven so popular that the bootlegger had managed to interview the band's Keith Relf for the sequel, More Golden Eggs.
+Archival live performances became popular; a 1970 release of Dylan's set with the Hawks (later to become the Band) at the Manchester Free Trade Hall in 1966 (incorrectly assumed to be the Royal Albert Hall for years) was critically and commercially successful owing to the good sound quality and the concert's historical importance.